taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 # Runtime

 Runtime for the LLVM backends is in https://github.com/taichi-dev/taichi/blob/master/taichi/runtime/llvm/runtime.cpp.
 Note that this file is *NOT* linked into Taichi's CPP core library.
 Instead, it is compiled into a LLVM byte code file (`.bc`).
 Upon starting Taichi, the `.bc` file is loaded back into the memory, de-serialized into an `llvm::Module`, and linked together with the JIT compiled Taichi kernels.
-This design brings the advantage that the code shared between CPU and CUDA backends can be written once.
+This design has the advantage that the runtime code can be written once and shared between CPU and CUDA backends.
 In addition, the sparse runtime can be implemented in a language with enough abstraction (i.e., C++ instead of raw LLVM IR).

 The core data structure of this runtime is [`LLVMRuntime`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L543), which holds a handful of data: